Antwohlf/auction_notification_script/README.md

 ### Ebay Config
 This will require registering for Ebay API access and keeping your credentials in a LOCAL .env file

+### Facebook Marketplace Config
+This will require manual selection of a location as the results are localized

+### Craigslist Config
+This will require manual selection of a location as Craigslist is divided into localized sub domains

 ### Running the script
 - Run 'python3 main.py'